TEXT-S&P summary: Wipro Ltd.

 Liquidity

-Wipro’s liquidity is “strong,” as defined in our criteria.
-We expect the company’s ratio of sources to uses of liquidity to exceed uses by 1.5x over the next two years.
+Wipro’s liquidity is “strong”, as defined in our criteria.
+We expect the company’s ratio of sources to uses of liquidity to exceed 1.5x over the next two years.
 Sources will exceed uses even if EBITDA falls by over 30%.
 Our assessment of the company’s liquidity is based on the following factors and assumptions:

--- As of Sept.
-30, 2012, Wipro has cash and investments of INR131 billion.
+-- As of March 31, 2012, Wipro has cash and investments of INR120 billion.
 It largely deploys surplus funds in India in bank fixed deposits and in some mutual funds.

--- Wipro’s surplus funds exceed its debt and debt-like obligations, capital expenditure, and costs of possible small to mid-sized acquisitions.
+-- Wipro’s surplus funds exceed its debt and debt-like obligations, capital expenditure, and outgo for possible small to mid-sized acquisitions.

 -- We expect the company to generate funds from operations of more than INR60 billion in fiscal 2013.